Saleno-Center-for-Human-Flourishing/landing-site/docs/events/Meta-Ethics/Course-Material/week-07.md

 ## Basic Elements of Natural Law

-1. Found in Nature and discernible by reason
+1. Found in Nature and discernible by reason.

 * Not to be confused with laws of science.